riboflavin/test-framer-sync/compare/fathom-vs-fireflies-ai.md

 ---
 type: comparison
 title:  Fathom vs. Fireflies.ai  Which should you choose?
-description: Comparing Fathom and Fireflies.ai to help you choose the right tool.
-Explore features, benefits, and an alternative option with Circleback.
+description: Compare Fathom and Fireflies.ai meeting assistants, explore their key features, pricing, and discover Circleback as an alternative solution for your meeting needs.
 ---

 # Fathom vs. Fireflies.ai – Which should you choose?